RationAI/xopat/modules/annotations/convert/README.md

     meta            custom metadata, unlike with presets this is only an override value: it is a {id: any} map presetID        a numerical preset id binding
-    layerID         a numerical layer id binding, experimental author
+    layerID         a numerical layer id binding, experimental id              annotation ID, can be undefined, unused by the core module author
     created